 So, here we are just about to view the final episode (here in the States) of Downton Abbey.
-I’ve previously written about the drawing room, dining room and bedrooms of the sets of Downton Abbey.
-On this, what is likely my final DA blog post, I wanted to share some of my favorites character images that also feature some of the most spectacular sets and furnishings we’ve seen in the show.
+I wanted to share some of my favorites character images that also feature some of the most spectacular sets and furnishings we’ve seen in the show.
 I’ve tried to order the photos by character, chronologically, just so we can see how they’ve changed over the last six years and the 14 years depicted on the show (1912-1926).
 For the most part, I’m showing the female upstairs cast members because, let’s face it, their costumes are much more interesting than the mens and servants.

-In the very first episode, we meet three generations of Crawley women: (l-r) Cora, Violet, Mary, Edith and Sybil.
+In the very first episode of Downton Abbey, we meet three generations of Crawley women: (l-r) Cora, Violet, Mary, Edith and Sybil.

 Dame Maggie Smith plays Violet, the Dowager Countess of Grantham.